peter-conalgo/freesurface/README.md

 obsession can make you more productive.
 What we really need to ask is... should corporations have a say in this?
 Does it truly benefit the individual for a socialist structure to have an equal right?

-The reality is that most of us don't, we know what the world is from where we sit.
-The truth is that no one person can know what the critical mass really wants.
+The reality is that most of us don't consider these things, we know what the world is from where we sit.
+The truth is that no one person can know what the critical mass really wants and needs.
 We need to find a way to make the critical mass tell us what what open source needs to mean.
 We need to know what people really want from it, what would really make them take action to have it.

 This project is a way for the world to just plain and simple say, MAKE THIS FOR US!